 You need permission to use any third party content (anything you did not create yourself, see I'm a Murdoch student.
 Why is Copyright important to me?) in your thesis.

-It is University policy that a copy of your thesis will be made publicly available in the Research Repository.
+It is University policy that a copy of your thesis will be made publicly available in the Research Portal.
 This may raise complex copyright issues when using third party works because, in almost all cases, redistributing third party works online requires permission from the copyright owner (usually the publisher).
 This includes long quotes.
 The rule of thumb for a ‘fair’ portion for quotes where you do not need permission from the copyright holder is no more than three sentences.

 If you need to request permission using a letter, a template is available: